Scone: Bridging Composition and Distinction in Subject-Driven Image Generation via Unified Understanding-Generation Modeling: Additional details of training data

 \subsection{Synthesized data for data pool}

-As~\cref{sec:training_data} describes, we use Gemini-2.5-Flash-Image~\cite{google2025gemini} to synthesize 15K samples with 3 to 4 input images to fill gaps in the data pool.
-These samples enhance the composition capabilities of our~\ourmethod.
-The synthesized data examples are shown in~\cref{fig:supp_training_data_synthesized_3img} (4 case types) and~\cref{fig:supp_training_data_synthesized_4img} (9 case types).
+As described in Sec.5.1 of the main paper, we synthesize 15K samples with 3-4 input images to fill gaps in the data pool and improve the composition capability of \ourmethod.
+Examples are shown in~\cref{fig:supp_training_data_synthesized_3img,fig:supp_training_data_synthesized_4img}.